Surgery for secondary cancer in the liver

 After your operation

-After a liver resection, you will usually be in intensive care or a high-dependency unit for about 24 hours.
+After a liver resection, you will be in intensive care or a high-dependency unit for about 24 hours.
+This is normal after major operations.

-This is routine after major operations.
-There is a risk that the liver may bleed after surgery.
-The doctors and nurses will check this by taking your blood pressure regularly.
+There is a risk the liver may bleed after surgery.
+The doctors and nurses will monitor you carefully for bleeding.
+Your nurse will check your pulse and your blood pressure regularly.

 Pain

-The painkillers can be given in the following ways:
+You may have painkillers in the following ways:

 - through a thin tube in your back (epidural)